pollysiegel/jammming/README.md

 to doing this class were not structured in such a way as to allow you to do this project easily.
 I'd recommend that at the end of every "assessment" in the project, you have a description of the results that learners should be seeing.
 Some of the project steps are not constructed in a way that this is possible, so I'd recommend redoing the project so that each major "assessment" has a verifiable result that the learner can use to validate their code.
-I have more suggestions I'd be happy to discuss, so just contact me if you want to do so.
+I have more suggestions I'd be happy to discuss, so just contact me if you're interested.
 * Given the difficulty, I think you should slate two weeks for this project.
 * The advisors were fantastic!